yestechgroup/tokenology/src/content/docs/token_distribution.md

 ## Can we do better?

 ## Can we do better?
-Methods that might be suitable for Ngāti Porou token distribution:
+Methods that might be suitable for the iwi token distribution:

 ## Engagement Rewards
-Tokens could be distributed to members actively participating in cultural preservation efforts, traditional knowledge sharing, and contributions to arts, language, and heritage of Ngāti Porou
+Tokens could be distributed to members actively participating in cultural preservation efforts, traditional knowledge sharing, and contributions to arts, language, and heritage of the iwi

 ## Marae-Based Distribution
 Marae as distribution centres.
 Tokens could be distributed during marae-based and community events, eg. Pā Wars, reinforcing whakapapa connection and participation.